Leveraging Large Language Models for Collective Decision-Making: Evaluation on the Coordination Process

 \subsection{Synthetic Data}

 We created a synthetic medical start-up company with 34 employees.
-Each employee was assigned six fields of information: (1) employee name, (2) a role (e.g., CEO, Software Engineer, Sales Manager, etc.), (3) their manager, (4) a seniority level ranging from 1 to 5, (5) responsibilities (e.g., ``Assisting the sales team in various tasks and projects''), and (6) schedule preferences (e.g., prefer to have meetings in the afternoon, to have time to drop the kids at school in the morning, etc.). \cref{tab:user_data} shows some example employee data in the aforementioned structure.
+Each employee was assigned six fields of information: (1) employee name, (2) a role (e.g., CEO, Software Engineer, Sales Manager, etc.), (3) their manager, (4) a seniority level ranging from 1 to 5, (5) responsibilities (e.g., \textit{``Assisting the sales team in various tasks and projects''}), and (6) schedule preferences (e.g., prefer to have meetings in the afternoon, to have time to drop the kids at school in the morning, etc.).
+In particular, the schedule preferences are the employees' private information, but all the other information is public to the employees and the system. \cref{tab:user_data} shows a part of example employee data.

-We synthesized data of meetings that includes: (1) an organizer, (2) members of the meetings, (3) the meeting subject, (4) date, and (5) duration.
+We synthesized a collection of meetings, each of which includes: (1) an organizer, (2) members of the meetings, (3) the meeting subject, (4) date, and (5) duration.
 Example meeting data can be found in \cref{tab:meeting_data}.

 We constructed a social graph to represent the relationships between teammates and the collaboration among employees based on the organizational structure and the number of meetings shared between any two employees.
 Specifically, teammates are a set of employees who report to the same manager.
 For each employee, we counted how often they met with every other employee.
 We selected the first half of the other employees who shared at least one meeting with this employee as their collaborators. \cref{tab:social_graph_meeting,subfig:meeting_network} show the social subgraph among the members\footnote{The word ``members'' corresponds to the meeting attendees.} invited to a given meeting.